zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

 * Any remaining *obsolete entries* (lines at the end of the file starting with "#~") could be removed.
 They serve no purpose anymore.

-* *This step is for Zonemaster-Engine only and will only work there.* With the following command, check that the messages arguments (`{...}`) in all *msgstr* strings match up with those in the *msgid* strings.
+* With the following command, check that the messages arguments (`{...}`) in all *msgstr* strings match up with those in the *msgid* strings.
   ```
-  ../util/check-msg-args xx.po
+  ../../zonemaster-engine/util/check-msg-args xx.po
   ```

 * When the update of all *msgstr* is complete run the `tidy-po` command to